nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 ## Creating web tokens for the Webcaster

-In order to create a web token for the Webcaster you will need the follwing data:
+In order to create a web token for the Webcaster you will need the following data:

 - your bintu API key
 - a RTMP stream name